JhouLab/Pi5WebcamRecorder/README.md

 The sequence of events is as follows:

-1. 200ms high pulse
+1. 200ms high pulse to start binary transmission
-2. 16 binary bits, with least significant bit first, where 50ms duration indicates "0" and 150ms duration indicates "1".
+2. 16 binary bits, LSB first.
+50ms duration indicates "0" and 150ms duration indicates "1".
 Gap between pulses is 50ms
-3. 200ms low period
+3. 200ms low period to end binary transmission
 4. Checksum parity bit: 50ms duration if ID had an even number of "1"s, 150ms duration if odd